Mark-Assessment/p-ukwatta-be-organised-m2-2/README.md

 ## FEATURES

 This web application has three pages.Two of the pages are accessible from the dropdown menu (TodoList to be prepared, The timer to be stay focused).

-    * Be Organised page
+* Be Organised Page

-    This page has a drop down menu that navigates to other two pages that are Todolist to be prepared page and The Timer to Stay Focused.
+This page has a drop down menu that navigates to other two pages that are Todilist to be prepared page and The Timer to Stay Focused.

-    * Todolist to be prepared page
+* TodoList to be prepared page

-    This page has a drop down menu that navigates to other two pages that are Be Organised page and The Timer to Stay Focused.
+The page has a drop down menu that navigates to other two pages that are Be Organied page and The Timer to Stay Focused.

-    * The Timer to Stay Focused
+*The Timer to Stay Focused

-    This page has a drop down menu that navigates to other two pages that are Be Organised page and Todolist to be prepared page.
+This page has a drop down menu that navigates to other two pages that are Be Organised page and TodoList to be prepared page.

 ## ACCESSIBILITY